reimagined/resolve/docs/troubleshooting.md

 ## An application throws an error when a Read Model is queried.

-Reset the Read Model's consistent state.
+Reset the Read Model's consistent state as shown below.

 #### Local application: